section-engineering-education/engineering-education/content/articles/java-vs-c#/index.md

 In this part, we shall look at where each of these languages can be used.

 ### Java
-Java is efficient and good in building [highly concurrent applications](https://www.quora.com/What-are-some-examples-of-highly-concurrent-systems), web-based Applications, [Distributed Applications](https://techvidvan.com/tutorials/applications-of-java/) and so much more.
+Java is efficient and good in building [highly concurrent applications](https://www.quora.com/What-are-some-examples-of-highly-concurrent-systems) because it works with several threads to achieve parallel processing.
+Concurrency helps to perform certain task faster as these tasks can be divided into subtasks and these subtasks can be executed in parallel.
+Java is also good in web-based Applications, [Distributed Applications](https://techvidvan.com/tutorials/applications-of-java/).

 ### C#
 C# is efficient and widely used for Mobile development, Game development, and developing Desktop applications.
+Most of the games today are programmed using Unity game engine which is supported by C# language.

 ### Conclusion
 From the comparison above, it is evident that one Language may work on one project but may not work on another different project.
 Thus, when choosing between Java and C#, it is important to consider the needs and requirements of the two languages.